Skip to content

 # ... other service configuration ...

-The included_globs array specifies patterns for files that, when modified, will trigger a build and deployment for this service.
+The included_globs array defines file patterns that trigger a build and deployment for this service when the files are modified.
 If any changed files match one or more of these patterns, the service will be included in the pipeline.

 included_globs: ["src/**/*", "config/*.json"]

-This would include the service if any file under the src directory or any JSON file in the config directory was modified.
+This configuration ensures that the service is built and deployed whenever any file in the src directory or any JSON file in the config directory is modified.

-The excluded_globs array specifies patterns for files that, when modified, will prevent the service from being built and deployed, even if they match an included_glob.
+The excluded_globs array specifies patterns for files that, when modified, will prevent the service from being built and deployed even if the files also match an included_glob.
 This is useful for excluding certain files or directories that don't affect the service's functionality.

 excluded_globs: ["**/*.md", "src/tests/**/*"]

-This would exclude the service if only Markdown files or files in the src/tests directory were modified, even if they matched an included_glob.
+This configuration prevents the service from being built and deployed when Markdown files or files in the src/tests directory are modified, even if the files match an included_glob.

 • Leverage the automatic build context-based globs when possible.

-• Use included_globs to expand the scope beyond the build context if necessary.
+• Use the included_globs array to expand the scope beyond the build context if necessary.

-• Use excluded_globs to fine-tune and exclude specific files or directories.
+• Use the excluded_globs array to fine-tune and exclude specific files or directories.

 • Consider your project structure carefully when defining globs.